This post may contain affiliate links. Please read the disclaimer here.

 Where: Ngiro-are Road, Kenya

-Sidi Idriss Hotel as seen in Star Wars Episode III: A New Hope (1977)
+Sidi Idriss Hotel as seen in Star Wars Episode IV: A New Hope (1977)

 Where: Matmatat-Al-Qadimal, Tunisia